developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

 A search can be conducted based on device information from the table columns: Status, Connection State, AP Name, Battery State, Device Name, Device Model, Device Serial #, and Tags.
 In the Active tab, click the magnifying glass to produce a drop down menu and select the data to search.
 Depending on the data being searched, a prompt may appear to select data to refine the search.
 If required, enter in the text to search when prompted.

+Notes:
-Note: If nothing is displayed in the battery status column, it indicates that the device battery is not being charged and there is sufficient device battery charge.
+* If no icon is displayed in the battery status column, it indicates that the device battery is not being charged and there is sufficient device battery charge.
+* When the checkbox in the table header is ticked on the dashboard, it selects all batteries listed in the page.
+* At the bottom left of the dashboard, select the "rows per page" drop-down and choose the value to increase the number of batteries displayed in the dashboard.

 ##Device Action
 Action can be taken on any selected device(s) in the Active tab.
 Once the device is selected from the dashboard, the Action menu is accessible with the following options: